Ofsted Inspection June 2016

 We currently have eight classroom bases, a computer suite, library, a nurture room, a number of smaller rooms in which small groups of children can work with Teaching Assistants, and a well-equipped assembly hall.
 We also have a practical community room, which the children also use.
 Outside, there are two playgrounds: one at the front of the school, and another at the rear of the school.
 When the weather allows, all the children in the school are able to play on the very large field.
 On both the field and the playgrounds, there is specialist play equipment that is fully enjoyed by all the children.

-In September of 2003, we opened an Early Years Centre.
-In the Centre, all the children in the Foundation Stage (Nursery and Reception) work in an integrated way in a purposely designed area of the school.
+In our Early Years Centre all the children in the Foundation Stage (Nursery and Reception) work in an integrated way in a purposely designed area of the school.
 This consists of a large outdoor learning area, classrooms, a communal area and small quiet rooms.

 Our office is open every morning from 8.45 am, and closes at 4.30 pm each afternoon.
 If you have any queries about the school or need to make arrangements to visit the school, then contact Mrs. Georgina Edwards, our School Administrator, or Miss Rebecca Jones, who also works in the office.